 The vintage-styled Omega Number 9 Milestone 1941 is a breath of fresh air in –let’s face it– a long line of elegant but dull and not particularly inspiring products sold under the Omega brand.

 The Omega Number 9 Milestone 1941 pays homage to the 1938 Omega CK 2080 reference model that was especially popular among high-ranking officers of the pre-war time.

 Therefore, it is coming in a small (but comfortable) 38-mm round case made of polished 18-karat white gold.

 I must admit that this is a great pleasure for me to see that Omega decided to offer the “homage” limited edition in an authentic 38 mm case without “scaling” it up to more modern megalomaniac proportions when a watch starts to look like a can of tuna on your wrist.

-Still, as you can see on the picture below this paragraph, it is NOT a re-issue, but rather a sort of homage that takes some basic styling cues of the original model but goes in a different direction.
+Still, again, it is NOT a re-issue, but rather a sort of homage that takes some basic styling cues of the original model but goes in a different direction.

 Comparing the photos above, I would say that the person who designed this (otherwise beautiful and attractive) object, was aiming to recreate the way the strap is attached to the body with those extraordinary movable lugs.
 All the rest, including the push-pieces and flat setting crown with the traditional “Omega” insignia stamped on it, came as a consequence of that decision.

 Something tells me that even the timekeeper’s modest size stems from the determination to resurrect those beautiful lugs: make the white gold case any larger and it simply won’t fit a normal wrist.

 Frankly, I am not sure whether the dial with its conglomeration of all sorts of scales and sub-dials refers to any actual chronograph manufactured by Omega during the two decades between World Wars, but this sort of layout was common among timekeepers of the period.